xingzhou/containercafe/docs/ansible.md

 * They can send IP packets to each other using the IP address by which they are known in the Ansible inventory.

-* You must be able to `ssh -l root` from your controller machine to provisioned machines without supplying a password.
+* You (the user running the Ansible playbook) must be able to `ssh` from the Ansible controller machine to the configured user on the provisioned machines, and that user must be able to `sudo` to `root`, without supplying a password.
+The configured user is the remote uer determined by the usual Ansible rules --- including the settings (if any) of the `ansible_ssh_user`, `ansible_user`, and `remote_user` Ansible variable(s).

 ### The inventory contract for an environment